broodminder/userguide/en/docs/33a_sensors_W3_boardAssembly.md

 !!! note

-   take care to associate each loadcell with its coresponding pad J[1-4]
+    Take care to associate each loadcell with its coresponding pad J[1-4]

 ![](./36_sensors_DIY.assets/xlr2_wired.jpg)